cjvanlissa/tidySEM/README.md

 documentation can be accessed by running `?function_name` in the R console, e.g., `?graph_sem`.

-Furthermore, there are three vignettes, describing the three main tracks of `tidySEM` functions:
+Furthermore, there are three main vignettes, describing the three main tracks of `tidySEM` functions:

 1. A [vignette about generating syntax and estimating models](https://cjvanlissa.github.io/tidySEM/articles/Generating_syntax.html)